 Trip Planner: Europe / UK / England / Berkshire / Windsor and Maidenhead / Windsor / Legoland Windsor Resort

 Legoland Windsor Resort provides a fun-filled and exciting day for fans of this beloved toy.
 Enjoy dozens of interactive rides, live shows, and building workshops on 150 acres of parkland.
 Drive a car, steer a boat, and fly in a balloon all featuring Lego design elements.
 The site features a number of themed areas, such Kingdom of the Pharaohs and Land of the Vikings.
 In between rides and interactive attractions, admire the giant Lego models throughout the park.
 You'll see Lego replicas of famous landmarks, such as St. Paul's Cathedral and the London Tower Bridge.
 For an extra fee, you can join the park's Q-bot system.
 This device enables you to enter into a line for a ride without being physically present, so you can enjoy other activities while you wait.
 It alerts you when your turn comes and allows you to board the ride through a special entrance.
 Bring your bathing suit if you plan to go on any of the water rides.
-Put Legoland Windsor Resort on your schedule, and learn what else deserves a visit by using our Windsor travel itinerary planner.
+Plan your visit to Legoland Windsor Resort and a wealth of other attractions, well-known and undiscovered, using our Windsor trip itinerary planning app .

 Create an itinerary including Legoland Windsor Resort